loganwoudstra/netflix-index/README.md

 ![differences_bar](differences_bar.png "Differences Bar")

 ### 6. External Factor
 To better understand why the cost of netflix varies so widely(around $20 CAD difference between the cheapest and most expensive country), we will look at the average monthly salary in each country.
-Perhaps countries with less expensive subcriptions have a lower average salary, so people are unable to afford the higher prices of other countries' subscriptions.
+I hypothesize that countries with lower salaries will have cheaper subscriptions since people do not have as much money to spend on goods and services, like Netflix.
+Likewise, countries with higher salaries will have more expensive sunscriptions.

 This data for average salaries was scraped from [worlddata.info](https://www.worlddata.info/average-income.php).
 This data was the least clean, as the salaries were strings containing dollar signs($), commas(,), and spaces().
 To make the data uasable these all needed to be removed so that the value could be converted into a float.